synox/disposable-mailbox/readme.md

  1. reduce total dist size (<1 MB)
  1. setup a link redirection provider (to keep the existence of your installation secret)
  1. maybe make mails collapsible
+ 1. provide error message if config.php is missing or in a public folder.

 ## Credit

 This could not be possible without...